 ZERUST[®] Corrosion Prevention Solutions.
-In fiscal 2011, 95.0% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST[®] rust and corrosion inhibiting products and services.
+In fiscal 2012, 92.1% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST[®] rust and corrosion inhibiting products and services.
 Corrosion not only damages the appearance of metal products and components but also negatively impacts their mechanical performance.
 This applies to the rusting of ferrous metals (iron and steel) and the deterioration by oxidation of nonferrous metals (aluminum, copper, brass, etc.).
 NTIC's ZERUST[®] corrosion prevention solutions include plastic and paper packaging, liquids and coatings, rust removers and cleaners, diffusers and variations of these products designed specifically for the oil and gas industry, as well as technical corrosion management and consulting services.

 Plastic and Paper Packaging.
 NTIC's ZERUST® packaging products contain proprietary nontoxic chemical formulations that continuously release an invisible, odorless, safe and environmentally friendly corrosion inhibiting vapor into the enclosure that passivates metal surfaces and thereby inhibits rust and corrosion.
 The corrosion-inhibiting protection is maintained as long as the metal products to be protected remain enclosed within the ZERUST® packaging.
 Electron scanning shows that once the contents are removed from the ZERUST® package, the ZERUST® protection dissipates from the contents' surfaces within two hours, leaving a clean, dry and corrosion-free metal component.
 This mechanism of corrosion protection enables NTIC's customers to easily package metal objects for rust-free shipment or long-term storage.
-Furthermore, by eliminating costly greasing and degreasing processes and/or significantly reducing the use of oils to inhibit corrosion, NTIC's ZERUST® corrosion prevention solutions provide customers significant savings in labor, material and capital expenditures for equipment to apply, remove and dispose of oil and grease, as well as the attendant environmental problems, as compared to traditional methods of corrosion prevention.
+Furthermore, by eliminating costly greasing and degreasing processes and/or significantly reducing the use of oil coatings to inhibit corrosion, NTIC's ZERUST® corrosion prevention solutions provide customers significant savings in labor, material and capital expenditures for equipment to apply, remove and dispose of oils and greases, as well as the attendant environmental problems, as compared to traditional methods of corrosion prevention.

 NTIC developed the first means of combining volatile corrosion inhibiting chemical systems with polyethylene and polypropylene resins.
 Combining ZERUST® chemical systems with polyethylene and polypropylene resins permitted NTIC to introduce a line of plastic packaging products in the form of low and high density polyethylene bags and shroud film, including stretch, shrink, skin and bubble cushioning film, thereby giving packaging engineers an opportunity to ship and store ferrous, nonferrous and mixed multi-metal products in a clean, dry and corrosion-free condition, with an attendant overall savings in total packaging cost.
-In addition to plastic packaging, NTIC has developed additives in liquid form to imbue kraft paper, corrugated cardboard, solid fiber and chipboard packaging materials with corrosion protection properties.
+In addition to plastic packaging, NTIC has developed additives to imbue kraft paper, corrugated cardboard, solid fiber and chipboard packaging materials with corrosion protection properties.
 NTIC's ZERUST® plastic and paper packaging products come in various thicknesses, strength enhancements, protection types, shapes and sizes.
+This product line also includes items such as ZERUST® gun cases and car covers, which are targeted at retail consumers.

 Liquids and Coatings.
-NTIC's corrosion prevention solutions include a line of metal surface treatment liquids and coatings, which are oil, water and bio-solvent based, marketed under the Axxatec, $^{\text{TM}}$ Axxanol and Z-Maxx brand names.
+NTIC's corrosion prevention solutions include a line of metal surface treatment liquids and coatings, which are oil, water and bio-solvent based, marketed under the Axxatec[TM], Axxanol[TM] and Z-Maxx brand names.
 These liquids and coatings provide powerful corrosion protection in aggressive environments, such as salt air and humid high temperatures.
 Products are formulated for most metal types and protection levels.

 Rust Removers and Cleaners.
-NTIC also sells rust removal and cleaning products designed to recover rusty parts by replacing labor-intensive, abrasive cleaners that damage surfaces and fail to remove rust from small gear teeth and other difficult to reach areas under the ICT^{\otimes} and Axxaclean brand names.
+NTIC also sells rust removal and cleaning products designed to recover rusty parts by replacing labor-intensive, abrasive cleaners that damage surfaces and fail to remove rust from complex metal surfaces like the teeth of small gears under the ICT^{\otimes} and $Axxaclean^{\text{TM}}$ brand names.